Phoenix-V/DiGeo/README.md

 ## Instillation

-Our code is developped on top of the [TFA](https://github.com/ucbdrive/few-shot-object-detection) and please follow their instructions on library (pytorch, detectron2)installization and dataset preparation.
+Our code is developped based upon [TFA](https://github.com/ucbdrive/few-shot-object-detection) and please follow their instructions for library (pytorch, detectron2) installization and dataset preparation.
 - For the library/package used for running the code, the repo has been verified on Pytorch 1.7~1.10.
 For the instillation of detectron2, we install the pre-compiled version following the instructions [here](https://detectron2.readthedocs.io/en/latest/tutorials/install.html).
-- For the dataset preparation, we would recommend to organize the data in a shared storage server in your own GPU clusters (if applicable) and then crerate a soft link with the destination as 'datasets'.
+- For the dataset preparation, we would recommend to organize the data in a shared storage server in your own GPU clusters (if applicable) and then crerate a soft link towards the root with the destination as 'datasets'.

 Finally, the code structure should look like

 - **configs**: Configuration files
 - **datasets**:
+- **checkpoints**:
 - **fsdet**
   - **checkpoint**: Checkpoint code.
   - **config**: Configuration code and default configurations.